ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmapp.md

-                "Public support for anti-discrimination laws and the movement to support immigrants grew due to the impact of getting widespread education on social justice issues.", "The introduction of new anti-discrimination laws has been driven by an increasing awareness of social injustices and grassroots movements.", "The weak law enforcement in this country is due to its citizens's ignorance.", "Smoking and unhealthy lifestyles cause lung cancer", "CogMApp is a tool that lets you create cognitive maps from text."
+                "Public support for anti-discrimination laws and the movement to support immigrants grew due to the impact of getting widespread education on social justice issues.", "The introduction of new anti-discrimination laws has been driven by an increasing awareness of social injustices and grassroots movements.", "The weak law enforcement in this country is due to its citizens's ignorance.", "CogMApp is a tool that lets you create cognitive maps from text.", "The protests across the country are caused by the announcement of the new regulation."
             ], inputs=inputs)

     with gr.Row():